-When can a litigant in a guardianship proceeding amend a petition?
-The appellate court holds that an amendment to the initial pleading is allowed once, as a matter of right, before the responsive pleading is filed.
+When can a litigant in a Florida guardianship proceeding amend a petition?
+An amendment to the initial pleading is allowed once, as a matter of right, before the responsive pleading is filed.

 The daughter then filed a motion for leave to seek supplemental relief.
 Attached to the motion was a proposed petition in two counts – removal of the (non) husband as guardian, and surcharge.
 The court allowed the supplemental petition for removal to proceed, but denied the supplement petition for surcharge, holding that the court failed to see a viable cause of action.
 Eventually, the guardianship court removed the guardian as a result of his improper behavior.